Career Development Investing in developing talent

 Our learning and development model is based on two core beliefs: Everyone has the capacity to learn and grow, and the best opportunities for learning take place on the job.

 To better serve our employees, we eschew a traditional annual review process for employee performance in favor of a system called “GPS—Grow.
 Perform.
 Succeed.”
 With a focus on continuous learning, GPS uses frequent performance conversations and coaching sessions to give employees regular feedback and guidance on their work and development opportunities.

 Because we believe most growth happens on the job, we use a 70-20-10 model for career development that emphasizes learning through real work experiences.
 70% of an employee’s learning and development takes place on the job and is built into their goals, 20% occurs through mentorships and collaboration and 10% comes from courses or formal training.

-In 2018, we expanded the Gap Inc. talent map to help provide all of our employees — professionals, managers, directors and executives — with opportunities for development.
+Our enterprise-wide approach to building talent provides all of our employees — professionals, managers, directors and executives — with opportunities for development.
 These tiered focuses meet individual contributors and leaders where they are on their professional journey, providing development programs tailored to their needs.